 - Carotid Duplex US blood-flow imaging studies ± MRA or contrast angiography

-- Visualiz arch, carotids, and vertebral vessels
+- Visualize arch, carotids, and vertebral vessels

 - Allows for accurate documentation of stenotic areas and the extent of disease in the collateral blood supply